 It’s difficult to come up with the right words to describe the excitement our team felt.
 It was a warm mixture of thrill, exhaustion, but most of all accomplishment that we had something to show off in only 6 months.
 We were eager to share our creation with this amazing tech community.
 We took part in a couple of events to present the library and were delighted with how well it was received.
 That was a great moment, but we needed to make a proper product!
 Building an opensource library is not the same as creating and launching a product and that is much more difficult.

-We have spent the last two years shaping the product, the Shapelets platform.
+We have spent the last two years shaping the product, the best data science platform we could think of.
 A product to make time-series data easy to be analysed, treated and understood by any kind of user.

 Hundreds of lines of code have been created at the same time as others have been deleted or discarded.
 Some people left and some people have joined the project.
 It has not been easy, but no one said so.